PeridexisErrant/starter-pack/README.md

 See the [hourly build log here](http://peridexiserrant.neocities.org/starter-pack.log.txt).

-There is *no support* for using this tool.
-Do not ask questions or ask for features.
+There is *no support* for using this tool - it is designed for my own use, and released in the hope that others might find it useful.
-(bug reports are welcome though!)
-This tool is designed to help me keep things up to date, and maybe other pack maintainers will find it useful.
+Bug reports are most welcome; feature requests are not (missing OS support is considered a bug - it should work on Windows, OSX, and Linux).

 **What it does:**